mikegagnon/gamer/README.md

 # Gamer
-A JS board-game framework that eases the development of certain types of games, specifically games like:
+An AI Laboratory for JavaScript.
+Gamer eases the development for games and AIs, specifically for games like:

 - Tic Tac Toe
 - Connect Four